The Travel Comfort Checklist: Luggage, Neck Pillows, and What Is Actually Worth Packing

 Noise-Cancelling Earbuds or Headphones (Essential)

 This is the single biggest comfort upgrade you can make.
 Active noise cancellation eliminates the drone of the engines, crying babies fade to a murmur, and you can actually sleep or focus.
 Earbuds like the Apple AirPods Pro or Sony WF-1000XM5 pack tiny but deliver impressive noise cancellation.
 Over-ear headphones like the Sony WH-1000XM5 or Bose QuietComfort Ultra provide even better isolation but take up more space.
-I switched to earbuds for travel and have not gone back because they fit in my pocket and work well enough for everything except the longest redeye flights.
+Earbuds are the easier choice for travel because they fit in a pocket and work well enough for everything except the longest redeye flights.

 Eye Mask (Essential for Redeyes)